An Empirical Bayes Approach for Estimating Skill Models for Professional Darts Players: Introduction

 The remainder of the paper is organized as follows.
-In Section \ref{sec:Rules} we describe the rules of darts and we describe our data in Section \ref{sec:Data}.
-We present the bivariate normal skill model in Section \ref{sec:SkillModel} while in Section \ref{sec:Problems} we describe some of the main problems that arise in fitting the skill model to our data.
-We propose our empirical Bayes approach, i.e. the DM model, in Section \ref{sec:Empirical-Bayes} as a partial solution to some of these problems and discuss the fit of this model in Section \ref{sec:Fitted-Models}.
+In Section \ref{sec:Rules} we describe the rules of darts and we describe the data-set in Section \ref{sec:Data}.
+We propose our DM-based models in Section \ref{sec:Empirical-Bayes} and then present the bivariate-normal skill model in Section \ref{sec:SkillModel}.
+We use proper scoring rules to compare the DM-based models versus benchmark models in Section \ref{sec:ScoringRules} and use dartboard visualizations in Section \ref{sec:Viz} to emphasize how well the DM-based models resolve the coverage issues in the data-set.
 In Section \ref{sec:Empirical Bayes-ZSG} we consider the DM-based skill models in the context of ZSGs and we conclude in Section \ref{sec:Conclusions}.
-A {\em Supplementary Material} file contains additional material including the EM algorithm for fitting our extension of the bivariate skill model as well as complete versions, i.e. for all 16 players, of all figures and tables that appear in the main text.
+A {\em Supplementary Material} file contains additional material including the EM algorithm for fitting our extension of the bivariate-normal skill model as well as complete versions, i.e. for all 16 players, of all figures and tables that appear in the main text.
 Finally, we note that some sections, e.g. Sections \ref{sec:Rules} and \ref{sec:Data}, closely follow analogous sections in \citet{HaughWang-Darts-2021}.